IBM/itz-support-public/Skytap/Skytap-Runbooks/skytap-autoshutdown.md

 # Skytap Auto-Shutdown/Suspend Timer

 ## All Skytap Environments provisioned through IBM Technology Zone have an Automatic shutdown/suspend timer.

-## This is an amount of idle time that varies by environment, after that time the Environment will shutdown/suspend.
+This is an amount of idle time that varies by environment, after that time the Environment will shutdown/suspend.

-### Here is what affects the auto-shutdown/suspend timer.

-#### The following activities prevent auto-shutdown (the environment stays active):
+### The following activities prevent auto-shutdown (the environment stays active):

 There is keyboard or mouse activity in a VM browser client session or sharing portals session.